vanallenlab/moalmanac/moalmanac/datasources/moalmanac/README.md

 Several other services exist within the Molecular Oncology Almanac ecosystem.
 See [this repository's docs folder](/docs/) for more information.

 ## Usage: Formatting the database for use
 This method uses a document-based format of the database, which is built using the [database repository](https://github.com/vanallenlab/moalmanac-db) and `create_almanac_db.py`.
+If MOAlmanac is updated, **please also regenerate [preclinical datasources](../preclinical/)**.

 Arguments:
 ```